 - Regular payments.
 Make regular payments every week, month or quarter.
 Lock in a rate or choose to get the rate at the time of the transfer.
 Transfer £250 or more each time you make a recurring payment.

 - Forwards contracts.
-Lock in an exchange rate for up to 2 years in advance.
+Lock in an exchange rate for up to two years in advance.

 - Market orders.
 Target a rate in the future and execute the trade when you get your desired rate.